rambutan32/librambutan/docs/source/arm-gcc.rst

 -------------------------------

-This section documents the flags passed to ``arm-none-eabi-gcc`` by the :ref:`Maple IDE <ide>` and the default Makefile provided with the :ref:`Unix toolchain <unix-toolchain>`.
-The information in this section is subject to change between :ref:`libmaple <libmaple>` releases.
+This section documents the flags passed to ``arm-none-eabi-gcc`` by the default Makefile provided with the :ref:`Unix toolchain <unix-toolchain>`.
+The information in this section is subject to change between :ref:`libmaple
+<libmaple>` releases.

 .. highlight:: sh